disrin/multiome_analyses/README.md

 ### Input
 The input paths -
 "/path/to/batch#/sample_directory/"

-within the Sample directory are all Samples - Sample_001, Sample_002 and so on.
+within the sample_directory are all Samples - Sample_001, Sample_002 and so on.

 ### Step1: Cellbender
 Removes ambient RNA from scRNAseq data.
 Although CellRanger pipeline performs its own QC filtering, we use cellbender to remove any lingering RNA backgroung.
 CellRanger output '''raw_feature_bc_matrix.h5''' serves as CellBender input.